Also in the Direct Debit Resource Centre:

 The favourite of the telecom and energy companies who are not only keen to get new customers on board in the most cost effective way but also are at constant risk from people “Switching” service suppliers.
 They favour providing a discount that is ongoing as new customers are more expensive than creating loyalty amongst their existing ones.
 Advantages – Easy to understand, good deal for customers, incentives loyalty.

 If signing up new customers is the main aim and you are likely to be able to create loyalty in other ways then why keep giving the discount away every month or year.
 Publications often offer the first few copies for free if you sign up to a 12 month Direct Debit.
 Your local gym will often give you the initial month for free in the same way.
 Advantages – Easy to understand, the word “Free” is a powerful marketing tool.
 Longer term margins are not affected.

 Incentivising Direct Debits

-Its not just disocunts that will incentivise customers, there are other approaches that could be taken inclusing the following:
+Its not just discounts that will incentive’s customers, there are other approaches that could be taken including the following:

 A free gift

 Cuddly toy!
 Is there something that you can offer that doesn’t cost you the earth but has real appeal or value to your customer base?
 It would be a bit odd for a charity to offer a discount however those of us that have a soft spot an animal charity may find that cuddly lion cub too much to resist.
 Advantages – It maybe more ethical or attractive than a financial incentive.
 Subtly branded goods can also be a useful as a constant reminder.